 Neglected health needs

-Even where medical facilities are operational, most people are no longer able to afford the transport costs to go to them.
-This prevents them from seeking timely care, allowing easily curable health conditions to become severe or deadly.
+Even where medical facilities are operational, most people are unable to afford the transportation costs to reach them.
+This prevents patients from seeking timely care, allowing easily curable health conditions to become severe or deadly.
 Women often give birth at home and seek care only when complications occur.
 Malnutrition among children remains high and continues to be a serious concern.

 Cholera and diphtheria

-Waterborne diseases remain a real and present risk in Yemen and MSF teams have the knowhow and emergency stocks prepared for rapid deployment should new outbreaks occur.
-In 2019, we treated 35,100 people for cholera.
+Waterborne diseases remain a real and present risk in Yemen, and our teams have the know-how and emergency stocks prepared for rapid deployment should new outbreaks occur.

 In 2017, we began to see cases of diphtheria, an infectious disease that systematic childhood vaccinations has eradicated from most countries.
-The last case in Yemen had been recorded in 1992, and the last outbreak in 1982.
-In 2019, our teams treated 720 people for diphtheria.
+In 2021, our teams treated 182 people for diphtheria.

 The near collapse of the Yemeni health system has led to a resurgence of outbreaks of preventable diseases such as measles, one of the leading causes of death among young children globally.
-Between late December 2018 and February 2019 the number of cases spiked, prompting authorities in the northern governorates to launch a measles vaccination campaign.
-MSF treated people in Abs, Haydan, Ibb, Khamer and Taiz.
+In 2021, we treated 1,078 people for measles in Abs, Hayden, Ibb, Khamer and Taiz.

 Attacks on healthcare

-In 2020 and 2019, armed intruders killed patients receiving medical care inside the MSF-supported Al-Thawra hospital, southwest Yemen.
+In 2019 and 2020, armed intruders killed patients receiving medical care inside the MSF-supported Al-Thawra hospital, southwest Yemen.
 This hospital alone has been subjected to more than 40 incidents of violence since 2019, including shelling.
-Our staff witnessed numerous attacks on patients, medical facilities and civilians throughout 2019.

-Since Saudi-led coalition airstrikes destroyed our hospital in Sa’ada governorate’s Haydan district in October 2015, other medical facilities we run or support have been damaged or destroyed, including in Taiz (2015), Abs (Hajjah governorate, 2016) and 2018); Shiara (Sa’ada governorate, 2016) and Mocha (Taiz governorate, 2019).
+Our hospital in Sa’ada governorate’s Haydan district was destroyed in October 2015, other medical facilities we run or support have been damaged or destroyed, including in Taiz (2015), Abs (Hajjah governorate, 2016 and 2018); Shiara (Sa’ada governorate, 2016) and Mocha (Taiz governorate, 2019).